Arthritis Pain Relief Boise, ID

 Are your joints stiff and achy when you wake up in the morning, but seem to dissipate as the day progresses?
 If so, you may be experiencing the effects of early-onset arthritis.
 Arthritis is a common condition that millions of Americans are diagnosed with.
 While the pain can be managed with physical therapy, many patients wait until their arthritic symptoms become severe before seeking help.

-If you are suffering from arthritis pain, or you think you might be, our Boise physical therapy practices our here to help.
+If you are suffering from arthritis pain, or you think you might be, our Boise and Meridian physical therapy practices our here to help.
 Our dedicated physical therapists will diagnose your condition and treat you accordingly, in addition to decreasing your risk of sustaining arthritis-related injuries.
 Contact Rebound Physical Therapy today to schedule a consultation and get started on your first steps toward relief!

 Osteoarthritis and Rheumatoid Arthritis – Defined:

 Osteoarthritis is the most commonly experienced type of arthritis pain, which generally makes it easy to diagnose.
 Osteoarthritis can develop a few different ways – for example, a sudden injury to a joint can lead to osteoarthritis, or it can develop over time, even after the injury has healed.

 Consider this scenario: you’re a football player who took a harsh blow to the knee during a game.
 You undergo the required treatment, you recover, and you return to the game.
 However, you continue to notice lingering pains in your knee, even after you end your football career.
 Even if your injury healed completely, it is still possible for osteoarthritis to occur later in life, especially if you continued running and jumping on the affected joint.